The Tapanuli Orangutan, A Humpback Shrimp, And A Hitchhiking Beetle Are Among The Top 10 New Species Of 2018

 “So many of these species — if we don’t find them, name them and describe them now — will be lost forever.
 And yet they can teach us so much about the intricacies of ecosystems and the details of evolutionary history,” he said in a statement

-“Each of them has found a way to survive against the odds of changing competition, climate and environmental conditions.
+“Each of them has found a way to survive against the odds of changing competition, climate, and environmental conditions.
 So, each can teach us something really worth knowing as we face an uncertain environmental future ourselves,” Wheeler added.

 Meet The Top 10 New Species Of 2018